 Everyone has an HIV status.
 The only way to know yours is to get tested.

-If you are HIV positive, it’s important to start HIV treatment so you can live a longer, healthier life.
-If you are HIV negative, HIV prevention is better than ever: PrEP is a pill that prevents HIV.
-It can be used in combination with condoms to prevent sexually transmitted infections.
+If you are living with HIV, it’s important to start HIV treatment so you can live a longer, healthier life.
+If you are HIV negative, HIV prevention is better than ever: Pre-exposure prophylaxis (PrEP) is the use of medication to prevent HIV infection.
+If taken as prescribed, PrEP can be used in combination with condoms to prevent sexually transmitted infections.

 Most people do not show signs or symptoms of HIV infection, nor do they feel sick.
 However, signs of recent HIV infection may include: